openshift/openshift-ansible/playbooks/byo/openshift-cluster/upgrades/v3_6/README.md

-# v3.5 Major and Minor Upgrade Playbook
+# v3.6 Major and Minor Upgrade Playbook

 ## Overview
 This playbook currently performs the following steps.

  * Upgrade and restart master services
- * Unschedule node.
+ * Unschedule node
  * Upgrade and restart docker
  * Upgrade and restart node services
  * Modifies the subset of the configuration necessary